IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 Possible content (to focus only on technical IP address related aspects):

 - GDPR (General Data Protection Regulation) - EUROPE: Europe considers IP addresses as personal identification information that should be treated like any other personal information e.g. social security number.
 - The United States has opted for a different approach to data protection.
-Instead of formulating one all-encompassing regulation such as the EU’s GDPR, the US chose to implement sector-specific privacy and data protection regulations that work together with state laws to safeguard American citizens’ data.
+Instead of formulating one all-encompassing regulation such as the EU's GDPR, the US chose to implement sector-specific privacy and data protection regulations that work together with state laws to safeguard American citizens' data.
 - In 2020, China released the first draft of Personal Information Protection Law (PIPL).
 The PIPL is the equivalent of European GDPR and will have significant influence.
 - Japan Protection of Personal Information (APPI) Act (recent changes put the act close to the GDPR model).